azsdk/azsdk-docs/04-Continous-Assurance/Continuous_Assurance_userguide.md

 - Storage account (Format : azsdkYYYYMMDDHHMMSS) :- To store the daily results of CA scans.
 The storage account is named with a timestamp-suffix applied to 'azsdk'(e.g. azsdk20170420111140)
 - Azure AD App and Service Principal :- This is used as the runtime identification of the automation runbook.
 Adds SPN to 'Reader' role on the subscription and contributor role on the resource group containing Automation Account.
 - Automation Account (Name : AzSDKContinuousAssurance) :- Creates the following assets within the Automation Account,
-   - Runbook (Name : Continuous_Compliance_Runbook) - To download/update Azure/AzSDK modules and scan subscription/app resource groups
+   - Runbook (Name : Continuous_Assurance_Runbook) - To download/update Azure/AzSDK modules and scan subscription/app resource groups
    - Variables
       - AppResourceGroupNames
       - OMSWorkspaceId